cloud-777-boy/yesyes/replit.md

 - Server reconciliation to correct divergence
 - Input buffering and replay for network compensation
 - Tick-based synchronization (60 Hz physics, 20 Hz state updates)
-- **Terrain Synchronization**: First player's terrain becomes source of truth for all players
+- **Terrain Synchronization**: Server-generated terrain ensures fair gameplay for all

 ### Terrain Synchronization System
 To ensure 100% deterministic shared terrain across all players:
-- **First player** generates terrain procedurally and uploads snapshot to server
-- **Server** stores the terrain snapshot and broadcasts to all joining players
-- **Subsequent players** receive and load the exact same terrain data
+- **Server generates terrain** on startup using deterministic procedural generation
+- **Server stores canonical terrain** snapshot that becomes the source of truth
+- **All players receive identical terrain** from server on connection
 - **Base64 encoding** efficiently transmits terrain pixel data
-- **Automatic sync** on connection ensures identical game world for all players
+- **No client-side terrain generation** in multiplayer - server is authoritative
+- **Fair gameplay** - no player has advantage from generating terrain
 - **No terrain drift** between clients - all players see the same landscape

 ## Recent Changes

-**2025-10-05**: Terrain synchronization system
+**2025-10-05**: Server-authoritative terrain system
+- Converted from "Player 1 Authority" to full server authority for terrain generation
+- Server generates terrain on startup using Terrain class with deterministic RNG
-- Implemented terrain snapshot serialization/deserialization with base64 encoding
+- All connecting players receive the server's canonical terrain snapshot
-- First player to connect uploads their procedurally generated terrain to server
-- Server stores terrain snapshot and broadcasts to all subsequent players
-- Added `getTerrainSnapshot()` and `loadTerrainSnapshot()` to engine
+- Removed client-side terrain upload logic (needsTerrainSnapshot flag)
+- Ensures fair gameplay - no player has terrain generation advantage
-- Added `serializeSnapshot()` and `applySnapshot()` to terrain manager
+- Added module.exports to deterministic.js and terrain.js for Node.js compatibility
+- Server terrain generated in ~200ms on startup
 - Ensures 100% identical terrain across all multiplayer clients
-- Eliminates terrain height mismatches and terrain drift issues

 **2025-10-05**: Fixed WebSocket URL and deployment issues
 - Combined HTTP and WebSocket on single port (5000)